 There is a reason why written Khmer and written Thai look alike: the Khmer script and the Thai script have a common origin.
 Both descend from the Brahmi script which was used in ancient India.

-As a result, the Khmer and Thai scripts share a common origin with the Devanagari script used for Hindi.
+As a result, the Khmer script and the Thai script share a common origin with the Devanagari script used for Hindi.
 One similarity between Khmer and Thai is that they do not use spaces to separate words (in contrast to Hindi).

-Because Khmer and Thai belong to different language families, one might think that they have no vocabulary words in common.
+Because Thai and Khmer belong to different language families, one might think that they have no vocabulary words in common.
 This is not the case.

 The following table contains some examples of words which are similar in Khmer and in Thai: